Sapphire97/planner/README.md

 This will create a production build of the app in the build directory.

+## Testing the App

+To test the app, run the following command in the project directory:

+### `npm test`

+However, prior to a Jest configuration patch - commit 'chore: Fix Jest configurations.', run the following command in the project directory:

+### `node node_modules/react-scripts/scripts/test.js`

 ## App Structure

 The app is organized into the following directories:

     src/components - React components
+    src/hooks - React Hooks
     src/types - TypeScript types/interfaces
     src/utils - Utility functions